censoredbythefcc95/Capstone-Project/File/project_readme.md

 ## Final notes

 I still need to determine my final component architecture.
 It is still unclear.
 Research on best architecture in progress.

+- Rethink timing for MVP / PostMVP
+- Figure out architecture
+- Make sure documentation is really in place before starting(still unclear)
+- Research GH and other sites for design.